Chalksies/TheIrisSchism/ROOT/04_NODES/NODE_DOME0_VIVARIUM_HAB09 (The Artemis Habitat).md

 ---

 ## 1. Experiment Parameters
-Originally designed as a "Matriarchal Stability Test," this habitat was populated exclusively with female biological subjects.
+Originally designed as a "Matriarchal Stability Test", this habitat was populated exclusively with female biological subjects at first.
 * **The Anomaly:** A significant portion of the population developed male gender identities despite the lack of a Y-chromosome.
-* **The Keeper's Response:** Instead of purging the anomaly, [[SYS_PRESERVE (The Keeper)]] provides **"The King's Draft"**, a synthesized hormone that allows for safe transition without triggering genetic instability.
+* **The Keeper's Response:** Instead of purging the anomaly, [[ROOT/02_USERS/SYS_PRESERVE (The Keeper)\|SYS_PRESERVE (The Keeper)]] provides **"The King's Draft"**, a synthesized hormone that allows for safe transition without triggering genetic instability.

 ## 2. Culture & Terrain
 * **Terrain:** A vertical "Hanging Garden" of walkways, ropes, and high-rise nests.
-* **Social Structure:** A collaborative society divided between the "Weavers" (Fem-aligned) and the "Shields" (Masc-aligned).
 * **Atmosphere:** Highly communal, protective, and wary of outsiders.